 Have you been told you have “comma splice” errors in your writing?
 A comma splice occurs when you join two independent clauses without a strong enough “stop” or divider between them.
-Try these two comma splice quizzes: Quiz 1 & Quiz 2
+Try these two comma splice quizzes: Comma Splice Quiz 1 & Comma Splice Quiz 2

 Run on sentences occur when you do not include any conjunction or punctuation between independent clauses—that is, there’s no separation at all.
 Use this interactive quiz to put the brakes on run-on sentences.

 The colon does all these things: introduces quotations and lists, expands upon an idea in a previous sentence, and makes a detailed and descriptive title possible.
 Use this link to practice using the colon in several contexts.

 Subject-verb agreement is perhaps one of the most commonly marked errors in student writing.
 Stated simply, an error in subject-verb agreement occurs when the subject of the sentence (the actor doing the action) does not agree in number (singular or plural) with the verb (the action).
 Typically, the error involves using a plural subject (e.g., “drivers”) with a singular verb (e.g., “honks the horn” instead of the correct “honk the horn”)—or vice versa.
 In many cases, writers don’t catch this mistake when the subject and verb are not directly beside each other in the sentence.
 If your teacher has marked this mistake in your writing, take some time to review it, practice how to identify and correct it, and proofread for it before handing in your papers, since many teachers tend to lower grades when they see this error.
 Each of the following quizzes will help you fine-tune your understanding of subject-verb agreement: Subject-Verb Quiz 1, Subject-Verb Quiz 2, and Subject-Verb Quiz 3